bfmatei/stencil-boilerplate/readme.md

    - Code quality is ensured by [TSLint](https://palantir.github.io/tslint/) and [stylelint](https://stylelint.io/) and both have manually-configured rules
    - Fully-configured for development using [JetBrains](https://www.jetbrains.com/) products, especially [WebStorm](https://www.jetbrains.com/webstorm/)
    - Custom built translations system
+   - CSS grid layout

 Please note that this boilerplate is built for web apps rather than public websites.
-This means that stuff like **prerendering** and **server side rendering** are not enabled.
+This means that stuff like **prerendering** and **server side rendering** are not enabled and the styles are specifically built for [WebKit](https://webkit.org/)-based browsers.

 ## Known Issues
 * Automated Testing is not working